lucapette/lucapette.github.com/_posts/2014-04-19-a-couple-of-useful-aliases-for-docker.markdown

 [influxdb](https://index.docker.io/u/lucapette/influxdb/) or whatever thing is suitable for containers.
 While making my first steps in developing a Dockerfile I noticed there were a few commands I was typing all the time.
-And they were a bit tedious to write.
+And they were tedious to write.
 Since I'm a bit lazy I started looking into aliases other people were using to solve the same problem (being lazy also means you don't want to re-invent the wheel).
 I think I found something that really fits my needs and it is done the way I would do it.
 However,  I